tuxmike/gaussian/README.md

-Simple 2D - Gaussian Mixture Model
+#Simple 2D - Gaussian Mixture Model

-Simple Gaussian Mixture Model with Online Expectation maximisation Algorithm, based on Allou Samé and Christophe Ambroise and Gérard Govaert
+Simple **Gaussian Mixture Model** with **_Online_ Expectation Maximisation** algorithm, based on Allou Samé and Christophe Ambroise and Gérard Govaert
-("An online classification {EM} algorithm based on the mixture model", Statistics and Computing 2007)
+("An online classification EM algorithm based on the mixture model", Statistics and Computing 2007)

 Usage:
 ```C++